Clark Kent (Superman & Lois): Helping Supergirl

 James Olsen informed Clark that Supergirl was in danger, and he came and saved her from Ben Krull / Reactron and then left to stop a natural disaster.
 The following day, however, he apologized via chat to Kara for having interfered.
 Some time later he learnt that Indigo and Non have activated the brainwashing effect of Myriad, he headed to the National City to assist his cousin, Kara Danvers / Supergirl.
 At his arrival he too became brainwashed, because of the time he had spent taking the yellow Sun's radiation, and fell unconscious.
 After Kara freed National City from Myriad, Clark remained inactive and was taken into the Department of Extranormal Operations headquarters during his recovery.
 He later returned to Metropolis after briefly chatting with Kara to thank her.

 When the suborbital spacecraft Venture began to crash, Clark went to rescue the people inside.
 At the accident site he met Supergirl, and together they prevented catastrophe.
 After saving the day, he went to the D.E.O. and met Mon-El.
 With him and Kara wondering what happened to the spacecraft, he decides to stay to National City and investigate the situation.
 Together they first visited Lena Luthor at Luthor Corp, but didn't find any clue.
 That night Lena's helicopter was attacked by drones, but saved by Superman and Supergirl.
 The following day, John Corben attacked Luthor Corp with explosives, only for Clark to save the day.
 After he saw the situation in National City, he opted to stay and help his cousin.
 Following several preventions of various accidents and crimes, Clark and Kara confront Corben again, but this time he was a kryptonite-powered cyborg called Metallo.
 After saving Kara from Metallo, they find out that there was another Metallo in Metropolis.
 Eventually, with the assistance of J'onn J'onzz / Martian Manhunter, Clark defeats the other Metallo.
 That night, he left for Metropolis.

 During the Daxamite invasion, Clark goes to confront Queen Rhea himself, but he is poisoned by her with silver kryptonite.
 This created a hallucination were Kara was General Zod, resulting in a fight between them.
 Kara managed to overpower him and Alex Danvers took both of them to the Fortress of Solitude, where they made a planned to end the invasion, by having Kara combat Rhea.
 Kara won and with the help of a special device, sent the Daxamites back to space.
 Clark returned to Metropolis.

-When the Kryptonian Children of Juru attacked Earth to terraform it, Clark saved the epicenter of it, Madagascar.
+When the Kryptonian Children of Juru attacked Earth to xenoform it, Clark saved the epicenter of it, Madagascar.
 Afterwards, Clark decided to take a break from Earth to visit Argo City, taking his partner, Lois Lane, with him.
 Around this time, Lois became pregnant with a son.